 What and how children are fed in early childhood determines their survival and shapes their growth, development and learning for the rest of their lives.
 But millions of children – especially the youngest, the poorest and the most marginalized – do not have access to the minimum nutritious foods they need during the time in their lives when good nutrition matters most.

-This brief sounds the alarm on the crisis of child food poverty – a state where young children are not fed the bare minimum number of food groups they need in early childhood.
+This brief sounds the alarm on the crisis of child food poverty – children’s inability to access and consume a minimum diverse diet in early childhood.
 It presents data to illustrate how many children are experiencing food poverty, how many children are living in severe food poverty, what their diets look like, where they live – including in which households, communities and countries – and how these metrics have changed over time.

 What is child food poverty?

-Simply put, child food poverty is a situation where young children are not fed the minimum diverse diet they need in early childhood to grow and develop to their full potential.
+Simply put, child food poverty is children’s inability to access and consume a minimum diverse diet in early childhood.
+It reflects a situation where young children are not fed the minimum diverse diet they need in early childhood to grow and develop to their full potential.

 UNICEF measures child food poverty using the UNICEF-WHO children’s dietary diversity score in early childhood.
 UNICEF and WHO define minimum dietary diversity as the percentage of children 6–23 months of age consuming foods and beverages from at least five out of eight defined food groups during the previous day.

 UNICEF defines children living in food poverty as the percentage of children under five years of age consuming foods and beverages from four or fewer of the eight defined food groups.